tangwz/JTing/README.md

 # jting
-jting will be my RESTful backend Appbuilder in the future.
+jting will be my RESTful backend Appbuilder in the future.This will be a easily use framework.

 ## To-do: